take-five/acts_as_ordered_tree/README.md

 # Acts As Ordered Tree
 WARNING!
 THIS GEM IS NOT COMPATIBLE WITH <a href="http://ordered-tree.rubyforge.org">ordered_tree gem</a>.

-Specify this `acts_as` extension if you want to model an ordered tree structure by providing a parent association, a children association and a sort column.
-For proper use you should have a foreign key column, which by default is called `parent_id`, and a sort column, which by default is called `position`.
+Specify this `acts_as` extension if you want to model an ordered tree structure ([adjacency list hierarchical structure](http://www.sqlsummit.com/AdjacencyList.htm)) by providing a parent association, a children association and a sort column.
+For proper use you should have a foreign key column, which by default is called `parent_id`, and a sort column, which is by default called `position`.

+This extension is mostly compatible with [`awesome_nested_set`](https://github.com/collectiveidea/awesome_nested_set/) gem

 ## Requirements
 Gem depends on `active_record >= 3`.